Yard Waste Collection

 Here are some quick suggestions for repurposing yard waste from the Conservation Foundation:

 - Let fallen leaves (and fallen twigs) remain.
 Leaves are variable in texture and can be collected and shredded at home.
-Shredding speeds decomposition and reduces leaves from blowing away.
+Shredding speeds decomposition and reduces leaves blowing away.
 Mix shredded leaves into the soil in the fall and allow to break down naturally during the winter for improved soil quality.
 Leaves also provide food, nesting material, and cover for several types of wildlife, including birds and butterflies.

 - Compost your leaves.
 Chop them up first to speed up decomposition.
 Leaf mold (composted leaves) makes wonderful mulch, vegetable garden amendment, and has several uses in organic lawn care.